AnaRonchel/TFM/README.md

 ## ChIP-Seq analysis

 This directory contains the scripts used to do the binding sites study explained in the section 4.2 of the master thesis.
-The Data directoy must contain fastq files from ChIP-Seq experiment, mm10 genome indexed, The
+The Data directoy must contain fastq files from ChIP-Seq experiment and mm10 indexed genome files in order to start running the first script.
+The files needed to run the rest of the scripts (specified in the description of each one) are generated throughout the analysis.

 Scripts in this directory: